automl/SMAC3/doc/tae.rst

 *SMAC* evaluates the algorithm to be optimized by invoking it through a Target Algorithm Evaluator (TAE).
 There are different TAEs implemented in *SMAC* which provide slightly different interfaces.
-You can see `SVM-example
-<quickstart.html#using-smac-in-python-svm>`_ for an example on the usage.
+You can see SVM_ example for more on its usage.

 - `smac.tae.execute_ta_run_old <apidoc/smac.tae.execute_ta_run_old.html#module-smac.tae.execute_ta_run_old>`_:
   Used when calling *SMAC* via the `commandline <basic_usage.html#commandline>`_, where it takes the algorithm call